 Our Unique Process combines deep discovery, financial analysis and a focus on execution and implementation; this removes business-owners from a traditional planning process and places them into a decision-making process.

-Every entrepreneur to whom we’re referred has done some good planning.
+Every entrepreneur to whom we’re referred has done some good business planning.

-Many have longstanding relationships with great professional advisors.
-Yet when we’re invited in, the entrepreneur remains stuck on one or more big issues.
+Many have long-standing relationships with great professional advisors.
+Yet when WealthPoint is invited in, the entrepreneur remains stuck on one or more big issues.
 Entrepreneurs are the best instinctual decision-makers in the world.
-So why is it that more than 80% of business owners don’t have a game plan for exiting their business on their own terms?
+So why is it that more than 80% of business owners don’t have a roadmap for exiting their business on their own terms?
 We believe a key factor is what we’ve termed, The Partial Presumption™.

 Maybe you’re contemplating your runway, but you’re not ready to exit immediately.
 Or, perhaps you’re stalled by the lack of a personal vision for life-after-the-business.
 The entrepreneurial intellect uses clarity as fuel for decisive action.
 So, you go back to what you know best: running your business.

 At WealthPoint, we know that the true time horizon for developing your life-after-the-business strategy is about ten times wider than what most approaches address.

 Our Know your story model is both a proven, hands-on process and an earnest commitment, to Know your story at three layers…

 First, Know your story is about helping you get to instinctual clarity about how you want your story to play out from here forward – before, during and after you exit your business or startup.

 Second, it’s about our firm’s responsibility to Know your story.
 This means taking the time and doing our due diligence to hear the full story of all the stakeholders in the process before recommending or expecting any action.